MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 If you enable this setting and provide your tenant ID, you can choose whether to display a notification to users after their folders have been redirected:
 <br/> \<key\>KFMSilentOptInWithNotification</key\><br/> \<(Bool)/\>  <br/>

-If you don't set any of the following settings then the default setting will move all the folders (Desktop and Documents) into OneDrive.
-If you want to specify which folder(s) to move then you can set any combination of the following settings:
+If you don't set any of the following settings, then the default setting will move all the folders (Desktop and Documents) into OneDrive.
+If you want to specify which folder(s) to move, you should set any combination of the following settings:

 <br/> \<key\>KFMSilentOptInDesktop</key\><br/> \<(Bool)/\>
 <br/> \<key\>KFMSilentOptInDocuments</key\><br/> \<(Bool)/\>  <br/>